I can remember it like it was yesterday.

 It is not a job for the faint-at-heart.

 I’ve lived the life of a survey crew chief.
 While I loved the physical nature of the work, the ability to look at a site and actually see my or our crew’s work living as lath & flagging & hubs, PK nails & cross-cuts, I did not enjoy the pressure.
-The pressure of having to be right every single time.
-It is a lot to bear for 1 person.
+The pressure of having to be right every single time is a lot to bear.

 I wanted to start this article by laying some groundwork for this post-mortem look at construction layout.
 I needed you, the reader, to be able to capture the weight of what surveyors on construction projects feel.
 When things are going right, layout is a ton of fun and a great way to earn a living.
-But when things go sideways and stuff is laid out in the wrong place, sleepless nights are born.
+But when things go sideways, or when stuff is laid out in the wrong place, sleepless nights are born.

 I wanted to share the story of one of those sleepless nights.
 I slept OK that night, but I don’t know if Larry did….